andrewrk/node-s3-client/README.md

 And these events:

  * `'error' (err)`
- * `'end'` - emitted when the file is uploaded successfully
+ * `'end'` - emitted when done listing and no more 'data' events will be emitted.
  * `'data' (data)` - emitted when a batch of objects are found.
 This is the same as the `data` object in AWS SDK.
  * `'progress'` - emitted when `progressAmount`, `objectsFound`, and